-Wei Qiao, Ph.D.Title: Clyde Hyde Professor of Electrical and Computer Engineering
+Wei Qiao, Ph.D.Title: Clyde Hyde Professor of Electrical Engineering, University of Nebraska-Lincoln

 Research interests for Dr. Qiao include renewable energy systems, power electronic systems, electric motor drives, energy storage systems, electric power grids, modeling and control of complex systems, among other areas.
 He is a Fellow of the IEEE and has received the IEEE Power Electronics Society Sustainable Energy Systems Technical Achievement Award, an NSF CAREER Award, and numerous other accolades.